bren-cere/grant-program/request_for_proposals/completed/rfp1/README.md

+## 🚨🚨 THIS RFP IS CLOSED - PR11 was selected as the winning proposal🚨🚨
 ### 🚨 Reminder: Review the Contribution Guidelines!
 Before diving into your proposal, make sure to carefully review the [**Contribution Guidelines**](..%2F..%2FREADME.md). ✅